-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

 How can I watch the royal wedding outside the UK?

+Well the wedding is already over, but you can watch highlights of the ceremony on the BBC News website.

+We have also covered the Royal Wedding on the BBC News Facebook page, Twitter and Instagram accounts.

-How will it differ from the wedding of the Duke and Duchess of Cambridge?
+How did it differ from the wedding of the Duke and Duchess of Cambridge?

-Unlike his brother, Prince Harry is not in direct line to the throne, and so his wedding to Meghan Markle will likely be less of a to-do (by royal standards).
+Unlike his brother, Prince Harry is not in direct line to the throne, and so his wedding to Meghan Markle is less of a fuss (by royal standards).

-No such luck for the working man this time around, as Prince Harry's wedding will take place on a Saturday, 19 May.
+There was no such luck for the working man this time around, as Prince Harry's wedding took place on a Saturday, 19 May.

-Neither will Prince Harry and Ms Markle be getting married at Westminster Abbey, the famed cathedral that has hosted several modern royal weddings, including the weddings of his brother, his father to his mother Lady Diana, his paternal aunt, one of his paternal uncles, and of course, his grandmother the Queen.
+Neither did the Duke and Duchess of Sussex get married at Westminster Abbey, the famed church that has hosted several modern royal weddings, including the weddings of Harry's brother, his paternal aunt, one of his paternal uncles, and of course, his grandmother the Queen.

-In comparison, Prince Harry and Ms Markle ceremony will be downright intimate at St George's Chapel, which holds a mere 800 guests, compared to the Abbey's 1900.
+In comparison, Prince Harry and Meghan's ceremony was downright intimate at St George's Chapel, which holds a mere 800 guests, compared to the Abbey's 1,900.

 Reporting by Robin Levinson-King